 The combination of real-world experience and in-depth learning you gain in this degree prepares you to be job-ready upon graduation.
 The connections that you make during placements and professional projects have the potential to lead to employment opportunities post-graduation.

 View the Handbook for a detailed overview of available subjects.

 You understand technology and know how to use it, but you want to know more.
 You want to solidify your Information Technology skills and use them to build a career and improve the world.
 Be ready to take on the fast-changing field of Information Technology with your Bachelor of Information Technology from James Cook University.

 A World-Class Information Technology Degree for a Cutting-Edge Industry

 Study alongside those who share your vision for what Information Technology can do to improve businesses, the work of scientists and engineers, and the life of the average person.
 In your Bachelor of IT studies at JCU, learn from lecturers committed to student success in a program closely-aligned with Australian Computer Society standards.
-Gain a world-class education rated five stars by the 2018 Good Universities Guide for experience, support, quality, and engagement.

 You will master the essential knowledge and best practices needed to build a thriving career.
 Leaders in Design Thinking, JCU’s lecturers and tutors will develop you as an innate problem solver and innovative thinker.

 Learn how to approach and solve complex technology problems.
 You will be adept in building programs and developing websites, apps and artificial intelligence algorithms.
 Demand grows exponentially for IT graduates, learn about the rapid developments in technology and turn your interests into a rewarding career.

 You will also have the opportunity to minor in education curriculum, governance and society, the internet of things, computer science and networking, or games design.
 You can use your minor to focus your studies in a particular direction or give you more career options.